gitrdm/yaep/python/README.md

 - **Examples**: None.

 ### `yaep_set_cost_flag(struct grammar *g, int flag) -> int`
+- **Purpose**: Enables cost-based parsing to find the minimum-cost parse tree when multiple trees exist.
+Costs are assigned to rules and used to select the cheapest derivation.
+Set to 1 to enable, 0 to disable.
+Used for optimization in ambiguous grammars with cost annotations.
 - **Status**: Wrapped as `Grammar.set_cost_flag()` (high-level) and `_cffi.set_cost_flag()` (low-level).
 - **Roundtrip**: Takes/returns int; Python int <-> C int.
 - **Memory Safety**: No issues; sets state.